tldr-pages/tldr/pages/common/jrnl.md

 > A simple journal application for your command line.

-- Insert new entry with your editor:
+- Insert a new entry with your editor:

 `jrnl`

-- Quickly insert new entry:
+- Quickly insert a new entry:

 `jrnl {{timestamp}}: {{title}}. {{content}}`

-- View last ten entries:
+- View the last ten entries:

 `jrnl -n {{10}}`